N0rz3/SpyScraper/README.md

 ## 🤾 Functioning:

-SpyScraper allows to scrape different information on websites thanks to regular expressions, scraping tag in the html content of the site and the **whois** module
+SpyScraper allows to scrape different information on websites thanks to regular expressions, scraping of tag in the html content of the site and the **whois** module

 And also the **whois** module for everything:
 - servers